mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in ISR:

 Scharf, H.R., X. Lu, P.J.
 Williams, and M.B.
 Hooten.
 (In Press).
 Constructing flexible, identifiable, and interpretable statistical models for binary data.
 International Statistical Review.

-* New paper on inverse reinforcement learning accepted in Annals of Applied Statistics:

-Schafer, T.L.J., C.K.
-Wikle, and M.B.
-Hooten.
-(In Press).
-Bayesian inverse reinforcement learning for collective animal movement.
-Annals of Applied Statistics.